 Ingredients like artificial fragrance and dyes are a big no-no in our house, so, these soaps just had to go.

 Luckily, this year I learned how to make my own!
-I’d been missing those amazing seasonal scents and the texture of foaming soap so much, and I was amazed to learn how easy (and cheap) it was to make!
+I missed those amazing seasonal scents and the texture of foaming soap so much.
+It’s so easy (and cheap) it was to make!